sanjar91/Fantastic-Four/AssuranceCases.md

 The undermining rebuttal postulates that the logs may not properly be logging the above mentioned critical information as expected.
 A simple report can be provided with the results of automated tests which prove that, given various inputs, the log outputs produce what is expected.

 ### Assurance Case 2

+The second assurance case was going to surround the requirement that only the delivery driver can mark deliveries as completed.
+However, we quickly noticed that assurance case #1 and assurance case #5 already provides assurance surrounding this requirement.
+In other words, the diagram would duplicate claims and rebuttals already covered elsewhere.
+We are confident that as long as assurance case #1 and assurance case #5 are satisifed, then we can assume that the delivery driver’s action of completing orders will maintain integrity as well.

+We brainstormed ofter possible assurance cases but were unable to think of others.
+This is mostly due to the fact that mosquitto is limited in it's functionality.
+Our existing assurance cases already cover a lot of ground, including: dictionary attacks, DoS attacks, malware, authenication and authorization configurations.

 ### Assurance Case 3
 [![data_flow_3](https://github.com/sanjar91/Fantastic-Four/blob/master/images/Assurance%20Case%203.png)](https://github.com/sanjar91/Fantastic-Four/blob/master/images/Assurance%20Case%203.png)
 ### Assurance Case 4